Part 6. Social Services Commission.

 b.
 To achieve maximum cooperation with other agencies of the State and with agencies of other states and of the federal government in rendering services to strengthen and maintain family life and to help recipients of public assistance obtain self-support and self-care;

 c.
-For the placement and supervision of dependent juveniles and of delinquent juveniles who are placed in the custody of the Juvenile Justice Section of the Division of Adult Correction and Juvenile Justice of the Department of Public Safety, and payment of necessary costs of foster home care for needy and homeless children as provided by G.S.
+For the placement and supervision of dependent juveniles and of delinquent juveniles who are placed in the custody of the Division of Juvenile Justice of the Department of Public Safety, and payment of necessary costs of foster home care for needy and homeless children as provided by G.S.
 108A-48;

 d.
 For the payment of State funds to private child-placing agencies as defined in G.S.
 131D-10.2(4) and residential child care facilities as defined in G.S.
 131D-10.2(13) for care and services provided to children who are in the custody or placement responsibility of a county department of social services.
 The Commission shall establish standardized rates for child caring institutions.
 In establishing standardized rates, the Commission shall consider the rate-setting recommendations provided by the Office of the State Auditor; and